vegaprotocol/documentation/docs/tools/vega-wallet/CLI-wallet/create-wallet.md

 ## 2. Generate or import existing wallet

-The steps below will guide you through initialising the wallet, and creating new key pairs / importing an existing wallet.
+The steps below will guide you through initialising the wallet, and creating new key pairs or importing an existing wallet.
 To import an existing wallet, you'll need the mnemonic (recovery phrase) to hand.

 :::info
  You'll need to run the commands from the directory you've saved the wallet file in.
 Use the command `pwd` to find out where your terminal is looking in the file system.
 Use the command `cd` and the path/to/wallet/directory to tell the command line where to find the file.